Managing Stress During Pregnancy

 One of the most challenging things about postpartum is the isolation a mother feels, especially when she is experiencing postpartum depression or anxiety.
 Postpartum hormones and sleep deprivation can make you feel completely alone in your experience and feel that you are failing.
 One of the most powerful things that can change the postpartum experience is to be told that you are not alone.

 Just hearing someone else say, “Yes!
-I went through that too,” is more than enough to lift the mood and realize that what you are experiencing is not crushing failure but part of the human experience.
+I went through that too,” is more than enough to lift the mood and realize that what you are experiencing is not crushing failure but part of being human.

 There are so many challenges in those first few months, and if you are experiencing them for the first time, it is overwhelming and all-consuming.
 There’s often an expectation that you will be rocking your newborn, singing them a song, and experiencing “newborn bliss.”
 And there might be some of that, but there might also be moments that bring lots of tears.